NickDeReus-ISU/DS-202-Final-Project/README.md

-When investigating extreme weather events, we found that heat waves were associated with higher than average mortality while extreme cold was associated with lower than average mortality, which suggests that while winter weather is generally stressful for the population, more extreme cold by itself does not currently contribute to increasing mortality, possibly because people tend to take stronger steps to protect themselves during exceptional cold events.
+When investigating extreme weather events, we found that heat waves were associated with higher than average mortality while extreme cold was associated with lower than average mortality for the season in which the events occurred.
+These findings suggest that while the winter season is generally stressful for the population, more extreme cold by itself does not typically contribute to increasing mortality, possibly because people tend to take stronger steps to protect themselves during exceptional cold events.
 On the other hand, while summer heat is associated with lower levels of general mortality, extreme heat was associated with increases in mortality.
-These dynamics call for deeper research.
+These dynamics call for deeper research but are corroborated by NOAA reported extreme weather deaths caused by extreme weather which also show heat waves as the greater danger compared to extreme cold.

-We also found that pneumonia and respiratory illness does not have a large impact on the seasonality of deaths, despite making up a notable proportion of all deaths.
+We also found that pneumonia and respiratory illness does not have a large impact on the seasonality of deaths, despite making up a significant proportion of all deaths.
 We weren’t quite sure what to make of this, perhaps respiratory illness lurks in the background of the higher general mortality (influencing higher mortality indirectly) or perhaps the higher level of winter mortality due to respiratory illness is related to some other hidden factor causing the seasonal signal.

 ## References